Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 - You should monitor Dynamic Tables for a few runs and verify if the refresh cycles are as desired (full or incremental).
 - Consider that any changes to the base tables DDL will most certainly impact the performance or refresh cycles of the Dynamic tables just like any other data pipeline.
-- In some cases DT defaults to full refresh like if you have masking policy on base tables, lateral flatten or some other non deterministic functions like UDTF.
+- In some cases DT defaults to full refresh like if you have masking policy on base tables, lateral flatten of nested structure or some other non deterministic functions like UDTF.
+These will be addressed in the future.

 ### SUSPEND and RESUME Dynamic Tables

+Dynamic tables can be suspended or resumed on demand.
+Snowflake automatically suspends it after 5 consecutive failures to prevent any credit consumption.
+If you suspend a Dynamic table upstream, it will automatically suspend its child or downstream Dynamic Tables in the DAG.

 ```
 -- Resume the data pipeline